HQAnime/AnimeGo-Re/README.md

 - Auto update (wip)
 - No popups while watching anime (IOS and Android only)

 I have abondoned this project for about 2 years but it is finally back.
 A complete rework is undergoing because `AnimeOne` doesn't have some old animes.
 Flutter is now used instead of React Native.
 Some features are still under development but it is now stable enough to use.
-You could try [the web version](https://henryquan.github.io/AnimeGo-Re) now.

 # Downloads
 Only android build is available and you can download the apk from [release](https://github.com/HenryQuan/AnimeGo-Re/releases/tag/1.2.0) (currently still in preview).
 However, IOS version is being tested and it works fine.
 You could [compile](https://github.com/HenryQuan/AnimeGo-Re/tree/master/AnimeGo/README.md) it yourself.